Weak lensing magnification in the Dark Energy Survey Science Verification Data: Data Analysis

 \subsubsection{Number count slope $\alpha$}

 When comparing the measured two point angular cross-correlation functions with the theoretical prediction via \autoref{eq:shorthand} for a given set of cosmological parameters, $\alpha(m)$ is determined by fitting the cumulative number count distribution to \autoref{eq:sch} and then using \autoref{eq:alpha}.
-To compute the possible impact of the uncertainty of this fit on the comparison with theory, a marginalization over all the parameters of fit ($A,m_*,\beta$) is made.
+To compute the possible impact of the uncertainty of this fit on the comparison with theory, a marginalisation over all the parameters of the fit ($A,m_*,\beta$) is made.

-Assuming that the parameters are independent, they are randomly sampled with a Gaussian distribution centered on the value given by the fit to the cumulative number count and with a standard deviation equal to the $1\sigma$ errors of the fit.
+Parameters are randomly sampled with a Gaussian distribution centred on the value given by the fit to the cumulative number count and with a standard deviation equal to the $1\sigma$ errors of the fit.
 The value of $\alpha$ is recalculated with these randomly sampled parameters.
 The impact of the dispersion of the $\alpha$ values obtained is negligible compared to the size of the jackknife errors, so they are not taken into account.